 The beautiful urban village of Primrose Hill, with its many attractions and green, open spaces is one of the most popular areas in London for families.
 It is best known for its famous park, which it takes its name from, and is a relatively quiet place to live despite being only a short distance from the heart of the city.
-There is an air of affluence about the wide, tree lined avenues around the park area and there is a fine selection of schools.
-The postcodes within this area are NW1, NW3 and NW8, and while the housing cannot be described as cheap, you get an awful lot for your money here.
+There is an air of affluence about the wide, tree-lined avenues around the park area and there is a fine selection of schools.
+The postcodes within this area are NW1, NW3, and NW8, and while the housing cannot be described as cheap, you get an awful lot for your money here.

 9. Holland Park

 Holland Park is both a district and the public park from which it gets its name that is located in Kensington and Chelsea.
-It has a long standing reputation for being both affluent and fashionable and the most popular housing around here are the imposing Victorian town houses.
+It has a long-standing reputation for being both affluent and fashionable and the most popular housing around here are the imposing Victorian townhouses.
 Residents of Holland Park have access to excellent shopping areas and some of the best schools in London.
 All told, there are few places better to raise your family in London than Holland Park.

 8. Muswell Hill

 For many, Muswell Hill is the epitome of family life on the outskirts of the city.
-The leafy suburbs in this area of north London in the borough of Haringay are perfect for those who want to enjoy a peaceful life yet be only a short commute away from the centre of London.
+The leafy suburbs in this area of north London in the borough of Harringay are perfect for those who want to enjoy a peaceful life yet be only a short commute away from the center of London.
 There are 8 primary and 2 secondary schools within the boundaries of Muswell Hill, as well as a number of activity venues which are great for families.

 7. East Dulwich

 Young families are flocking to East Dulwich as this typical London village offers a great standard of family life.
-Long considered to be the poor relation to neighbouring Dulwich Village, the house prices have risen sharply thanks to this new influx of interest.
-Boasting artisan stores, several parks, 6 highly rated state primary schoold and 3 of the most famous private schools; Alleyn’s, James Alleyn Girls’ School and Dulwich College, this area takes some beating when it comes to London family life.
+Long considered to be the poor relation to neighboring Dulwich Village, the house prices have risen sharply thanks to this new influx of interest.
+Boasting artisan stores, several parks, 6 highly rated state primary school and 3 of the most famous private schools; Alleyn’s, James Alleyn Girls’ School and Dulwich College, this area takes some beating when it comes to London family life.

-A few may be surprised to see Penge on this list as, quite frankly, it doesn’t have anywhere as much going for it as those mentioned so far.
+A few may be surprised to see Penge on this list as, quite frankly, it doesn’t have anywhere as much going for it like those mentioned so far.
 The thing about Penge is that it is effectively sandwiched between two great areas for families; Crystal Palace and Beckenham.
 Both of these are within easy walking distance and offer some beautiful parks and open spaces.
 You get a lot more for your money in terms of property in Penge than in these other areas but the close proximity gives you the best of both worlds.

 Plaistow lies in the east London borough of Newham and is a mainly residential area that is starting to make its mark as a popular location to raise a family.
 It has affordable housing, is far enough east to make you feel like you are outside of the city but still within easy commuting distance, and has several good schools including primary, grammar and private.
-There is a good choice of accommodation here from apartments to ex-local authority housing to town houses and many families have been settling happily here over the past few years.
+There is a good choice of accommodation here from apartments to ex-local authority housing to townhouses and many families have been settling happily here over the past few years.